-Introducing grounds and procedures for subjecting judges to disciplinary liability in line with international standards
+Introducing grounds and procedures for subjecting judges and members of the Supreme Judicial Council to disciplinary liability in line with international standards

-Clarity of the regulations of subjecting judges to disciplinary liability and their compliance with international standards are one of the essential tokens for ensuring their independence.
-Although the current Judicial Code has essentially improved the regulations of disciplinary liability of judges, there are still some significant shortcomings which do not allow to impose the disciplinary liability according to its designated purpose.
+Clarity of the regulations of subjecting judges and members of the Supreme Judicial Council to disciplinary liability and their compliance with international standards are one of the essential tokens for ensuring their independence.
+The Judicial Code has essentially improved the regulations of disciplinary liability of judges, but there are still some significant shortcomings which hinders the imposition of the disciplinary liability according to its designated purpose.
 In particular:

-- (a) the grounds for subjecting judges to disciplinary liability are not sufficiently clear, so their interpretation is not predictable; - (b) the system of disciplinary penalties provided for by the current Code is very limited and includes only the mildest penalties and the most severe one termination of powers, which do not allow to ensure the proportionality of the disciplinary liability; - (c) the procedure for appealing a decision on subjecting a judge to disciplinary liability is missing;

-(d) in the current Code, the Supreme Judicial Council has a rather restricted toolkit for ensuring effective and comprehensive examination during the examination of the issue on subjecting a judge to disciplinary liability.
+- (a) the grounds for subjecting a judge and a member of the Supreme Judicial Council to disciplinary liability are not sufficiently clear, so their interpretation is not predictable; - (b) the system of disciplinary penalties provided for by the current Code is very limited and includes only the mildest penalties and the most severe one termination of powers, which do not allow to ensure the proportionality of the disciplinary liability; - (c) the procedure for appealing a decision on subjecting a judge and a member of the Supreme Judicial Council to disciplinary liability is missing; - (d) in the current Code, the Supreme Judicial Council has a rather restricted toolkit for ensuring effective and comprehensive examination during the examination of the issue on subjecting a judge and a member of the Supreme Judicial Council to disciplinary liability.